nikogura/kubectl-ssh-oidc/README.md

 ### 4. Configure Dex

+> **Important**: This kubectl plugin requires a Dex instance with SSH connector support.
+The SSH connector is not yet available in upstream Dex.
+You must use the Dex fork at [github.com/nikogura/dex](https://github.com/nikogura/dex) that includes the SSH connector implementation.

 Create or update your Dex configuration (use the fingerprints from step 2 and credentials from step 3):

 ```yaml